Tutorials

 If your team's workflow is based on Apache Airflow, introducing CloudQuery syncs into it is simple!

-In this blog post, we'll go through setting up a basic Airflow DAG that syncs the whole catalog of XKCD comics into a local SQLite database.
-This DAG can be run entirely locally, and you don't need to pre-download CloudQuery, SQLite or log in to anything.
+In this blog post, we'll go through setting up a basic Airflow DAG that syncs the whole catalog of XKCD comics into a local SQLite database using the SQLite destination integration.
+This DAG can be run entirely locally, and you don't need to pre-download CloudQuery (although if you'd like to, you can download CloudQuery here), SQLite or log in to anything.

 We're gonna define two tasks in our DAG: